static-garlic/matteo-colombo-institutional/src/pages/teaching/index.md

           title: Discussing and structuring your research projects and dissertations
           university: University of Milan
           year: '2019'
+      topic: >-
-      topic: 'Methodology - Design your research: Skills and methodologies in IR'
+        Methodology - Design your research: Skills and methodologies in IR (with Valerio Vignoli and Matteo Casiraghi)
 guestLectures:
   teachingType: Guest Lectures
   teachings: